 Who knew that the Lobster Roll was such a controversial sandwich.
 I mean it is a sandwich with lobster.
-Not true our friends.
-Some like it cold.
-Some like it hot.
+I found out that this is not true at all.
+It is not just a sandwich.
+Some folks like cold, while others prefer it hot.
 Some like celery.
 Some like relish.
+Some like Hellmans, and others like Best Foods Mayo.
 One thing everyone does agree on is that it has to have lobster!
+We could not really decide either, so we have included a definite, not the norm, Homemade Hot Buttery Lobster Roll.

 I have been doing my lobster roll research since the said incident happened, and two things are common in almost all recipes, 1) there is something green, from relish all the way down to celery; 2) almost all recipes call for “good mayo” such as Hellmans/Best Foods or homemade; no knock-offs or no-names.
 The other option is to serve your lobster roll hot, which basically is drowned in good butter; and don’t forget the “green stuff”.